 In 2018, To Survive on this Shore was featured in The New York Times, CNN, The Guardian, The Washington Post, Photograph Magazine, The Strange Fire Collective, Temporary Art Review, The New York Journal of Books, Photo District News, HuffPost, The Advocate, them. magazine, Alive Magazine, Buzzfeed, Artspace, Spiegel Online, Huck Magazine, on St. Louis Public Radio, and Next Avenue on Twin Cities PBS.

-To Survive on this Shore, the book, was included in the Humble Arts Foundation’s Humble Booklist: 32 Photobooks That Dropped Our Jaws in 2018 and PDN’s Notable Photo Books of 2018.
+To Survive on this Shore, the book, was included in several 2018 book lists, including Women Photograph’s Photobooks of 2018, the Humble Arts Foundation’s Humble Booklist: 32 Photobooks That Dropped Our Jaws in 2018, What Will You Remember’s Our Favorite Photobooks of 2018, and PDN’s Notable Photo Books of 2018.

 Dugan and collaborator Vanessa Fabbre spoke about To Survive on this Shore on WGBH, Boston’s Public Radio, on November 13, 2018.
 Click here to download an MP3 of the conversation, or listen here (conversation begins at 1:47:00).